-The Observatory is led by Broad core faculty member and MIT associate professor Aviv Regev.
+The KCO is led by Broad core faculty member and MIT associate professor Aviv Regev.
 It has a dedicated team that is pursuing projects in a variety of cell types together with collaborators from throughout the Broad community and beyond.

-The Observatory pursues three major goals:
+The KCO pursues three major goals:

 • Develop and deploy experimental and computational approaches for systematically defining cellular circuits.
-These include capabilities – in the Observatory and across the Broad’s Platforms – for measuring all cellular components and their connections, reconstructing circuit models, and producing and delivering perturbing agents to cells.
+These include capabilities – in the KCO and across the Broad’s Platforms – for measuring all cellular components and their connections, reconstructing circuit models, and producing and delivering perturbing agents to cells.

 • Execute Cell Observatory Projects, to reconstruct circuits in mammalian cells.